Take Our Kids to Work Program

-The University supports this initiative and wishes to ensure that the experience for these students, who may shadow parents at University workplaces is both a safe and a productive one.
+The University supports this initiative and wishes to ensure that the experience for these students, who may shadow parents at University workplaces on Wednesday, November 14th, is both a safe and a productive one.

-All school boards require that parents sign a waiver and the University will also require a signed Release and Indemnification Form from the parent or guardian of any student who is participating in this initiative and you may make photocopies.
+All school boards require that parents sign a waiver and the University will also require a signed Release and Indemnification Form from the parent or guardian of any student who is participating in this initiative.
+A copy of this form may be found on our Tours page and you may make photocopies.

-The signed Release and Indemnification Form is to be forwarded to Environmental Health and Safety as soon as possible for tours as they tend to fill up really quickly.
+The signed Release and Indemnification Form is to be forwarded to Environmental Health and Safety ASAP for tours and on or before Friday, November 9th, 2018 as they tend to fill up really quickly.
 Permission to bring a student into the workplace must be obtained and authorized by the Dean/Designate or Director/Designate of your workplace.